azazellochg/temscript/docs/server.rst

 The pytemscript server
 ======================

+.. important:: The server is in development and not ready to use!

 If remote scripting of the microscope is required as provided via the :class:`RemoteMicroscope` class, the pytemscript server must run on the microscope PC.
 The pytemscript server provides a Web-API to the interface.